Start Reading “The Wheel of Time” Now, Before Amazon Makes It the Next “Lord of the Rings”

 Until recently, I — like most people who consider themselves not just well read but literary — dismissed the genre as akin to the grocery-store bodice ripper; the gimmicky, cartoonish covers on most fantasy paperbacks certainly suggest as much.
 The only books in the domain I deemed worthy of a wholehearted recommendation were by J.R.R.
 Tolkien, and I know how cliché that sounds, but I also know many people feel the same.
 That all changed after I went to a wedding.

-The nuptials took place a little over a year ago at a sprawling mansion in New Jersey between two of my friends, both of them avid readers.
+The nuptials took place a little over two years ago at a sprawling mansion in New Jersey between two of my friends, both of them avid readers.
 On the way out, guests were encouraged to stop in the foyer around a large circular table piled high with books.
 The bride and groom had each chosen their 10 favorite reads and inscribed them, and they were offering them as wedding favors.
 For whatever reason, I beelined for the biggest of the bunch, a 722-page doorstopper inscribed this way: “Read this book at your own peril; it’s a looong — but totally worthwhile — journey.”

 That book was The Eye of the World by Robert Jordan, the first in a 14-book high-fantasy series (not including a prequel) called The Wheel of Time.